Some explicit cocycles on the Furstenberg boundary for products of isometries of hyperbolic spaces and $\mathrm{SL}(3,\mathbb{K})$: Monod's spectral sequence

 \subsection{First page of the spectral sequence}

 For the first column (for $q=0$), we obviously have $E_1^{p,0}=H^p_m(G)$.
 For the second and third columns, as $P$ and $MA$ are respectively the stabilizers of one and two (generic) point(s) on $G/P$, by the Eckmann-Shapiro isomorphism \cite[Theorem 6]{Moore} we have that $E_1^{p,1}=H^p_m(P)$ and $E_1^{p,2}=H^p_m(MA) \cong H^p_m(A)$.
 The latter isomorphism holds since $M$ is compact and centralizes $A$.
 The cohomology of the remaining columns is trivial \cite[Proposition 5.1]{Monod} by the compactness of stablizers of a generic triple.
-In fact, the same argument used by Monod \cite[Proposition 5.1]{Monod} still holds when $G$ has a finite number of connected components.
 In this way we are only left with the $G$-invariant of the coefficient modules $L((G/P)^q)^G$ in degree $0$, that is, for $E_1^{0,q}$.
-The first page is depicted in Figure \ref{Page 1}
+The first page is depicted in Figure \ref{Page 1}.